alexandredsz/sentiment-analysis-anitta/README.md

    - After collecting the tweets, use the LabelStudio tool to label the data and save them in the `data/` folder.

 3. **Sentiment Classification**:
    - Open the `sentiment-analysis.ipynb` notebook and run the cells to train and evaluate the sentiment classifier.
-The trained model will be saved in the `model/` folder.
+The trained model will be saved the `model/` folder (you need to create this folder).
 Ensure that all necessary data is correctly saved in the appropriate folders.

 ---
 ## Project by